Biased Federated Learning under Wireless Heterogeneity: Conclusion

 \section{Conclusion}

-In this paper, we have investigated the performance of OTA and digital FL systems in wireless heterogeneous environments.
-Unlike existing works that either enforce zero-bias designs or allow uncontrollable bias, we propose novel FL updates with a tunable fixed model bias.
-We characterized the performance of these updates in terms of convergence behavior and derived an upper bound on the optimality error, revealing a bias-variance trade-off.
-To prove the efficacy of our analysis, we minimize this trade-off using an SCA-based optimization framework.
-Detailed numerical evaluations validate our theoretical findings, showing that the additional degree of freedom introduced by the tunable bias, combined with bias-variance trade-off minimization, leads to superior performance over SOTA wireless FL schemes.
+In this paper, we investigated the performance of OTA and digital FL systems in wireless heterogeneous environments \addb{for both strongly convex and smooth non-convex objectives}.
+Unlike existing works that either enforce zero-bias designs or allow uncontrollable bias, we proposed novel FL updates that permit a tunable fixed model bias. \addb{We characterized their learning behavior and derived unified bounds on optimality error (strongly convex) and finite-time stationarity (non-convex), revealing a bias-variance trade-off.} To prove the efficacy of our convergence analysis, we minimized this trade-off using an SCA-based parameter design optimization framework.
+Detailed numerical evaluations, including \addb{a non-convex FL task}, validate our theoretical findings, showing that the additional degree of freedom introduced by the tunable bias, combined with bias-variance trade-off minimization, leads to superior performance over SOTA wireless FL baselines.

 \appendices